BZeise/mvc-project/README.md

 - 5/26/23
     - on the CRUD, put in some alternate db Find options
     - oh man, update is super simple.
 Literally replace `_db.<table>.Add(obj)` with `.Update`
+    - delete working, CRUD done.
+    - some tricky shits there